-Losang Gyatso was born in Lhasa but has spent most of his life in the UK and the US where he's been based since 1974.
-He started making art in the early 1990s while working as an advertising creative in New York City.
+Losang Gyatso was born in Lhasa but has spent most of his life in exile, primarily in the UK and the US.
+He started making art in the early 1990s in New York City where he worked as an advertising creative.

 Initially a process of reconciling his own identity and aesthetics, his work evolved over time from explorations of Tibetan rock art, mythology, and Buddhist ideas, towards a more universal, abstract, and playful way of seeing the world that is perhaps both sensual and spiritual.